pgillet/my-resume/webcontent/index.md

 ![Aiguille Dibona - Massif des Écrins](img/ecrins-pointe-dibona.JPG)

 Hello, world!
-I am a software engineer specialized in Big Data with a growing interest in AI/ML/DL (and yes, it was a very good catchphrase in 2014).
+I am a software engineer specialized in Big Data with a growing interest in AI/ML/DL (and yes, it was a very good catchphrase back in 2014).

 In my everyday work, I am involved in cloud computing and data management in general: issues related to the capture, storage, retrieval, sharing, analysis and visualization of (big) data.